ssickles/jurassic-park-api/README.md

 This package has started as collection of functions to contain the business logic.
 As the application grows, this package will likely evolve into a struct or structs to contain the business logic.
 This refinement is best done as the patterns reveal themselves.
+2. Refine the logic to optimize for speed and efficiency.
+There are a number of opportunities to reduce the number of database queries, provide proper database indexes, etc.
+These optimizations are best done at the point where we start stress testing the application.
-2. Add more validation errors, provide better error messages, and add error codes.
+3. Add more validation errors, provide better error messages, and add error codes.
 I'm also sure there are some edge cases that I haven't covered.
-3. Wrap the database calls in a transaction to ensure that all database calls are atomic.
+4. Wrap the database calls in a transaction to ensure that all database calls are atomic.
-4. Continue to add tests for all the API endpoints.
+5. Continue to add tests for all the API endpoints.
-5. Add authorization so that only builders can create new cages and scientists can create, cage, and view the status of dinosaurs.
+6. Add authorization so that only builders can create new cages and scientists can create, cage, and view the status of dinosaurs.

 Bonus Points I did not get to:
 1. Cages know how many dinosaurs are contained.